nilearn/nilearn/doc/building_blocks/data_preparation.rst

 Inverse transform: unmasking data
 ----------------------------------

 Once voxel signals have been processed, the result can be visualized as images after unmasking (turning voxel signals into a series of images, using the same mask as for masking).
-This step is present in almost all the :doc:`examples <auto_examples/index>` provided in Nilearn.
+This step is present in almost all the :ref:`examples <examples-index>` provided in Nilearn.
+Below is an excerpt of :ref:`the example performing Anova-SVM on the Haxby data
+<example_plot_haxby_anova_svm.py>`):

 .. literalinclude:: ../../plot_haxby_anova_svm.py
-    :start-after: ### Look at the discriminating weights
+    :start-after: ### Look at the SVC's discriminating weights
     :end-before: # We use a masked array so that the voxels at '-1' are displayed